So it's another Supporters Trust?

 concern the fans and to act as a voice for their interests.
 That often means talking to

 supporter issues generally.
-The Supporters Club doesn't do those things and, quite
+The Supporters Club doesn't do most of those things and, quite

 join it.
 It doesn't have a mandate from the people who've joined it - many of whom